 Play that hypothetical scene right through.
 Many of us fear the void that might be left behind when we discard things.
 The what-ifs.
 That moment when you want the green jumper and it’s not there.
 But instead of stopping your imagination at disappointment, let the story finish.
 What happens next?
 You look at a photo of it instead.
 You wear something else and have a good time anyway.
 You tell someone about your jumper instead of showing them.
 You might find the worst case scenario is not actually that bad.

 Practice letting go of stuff.
+Dip your toe in and try exposure therapy for decluttering.
 Put some things in a box with a date on it and a reminder in your phone for two months’ time.
 Let your subconscious do some work in the background while the green jumper sits in the box in the garage.
 Chances are, you won’t need it and will stop thinking about it.
 Sometimes we need to do a second and third room declutter, to really nail it.
 We get better at it.
 You might even find it slightly exhilarating.

 Side note: I do this ‘death row’ boxing technique with mystery technology cables.
 If I don’t know what they’re for I put them in a box with a date, like a time capsule.
 Then I discard them after a year if they have not proven useful.